New Forest: History

+During the Roman period there were a number of pottery kilns east of modern Fordingbridge.
+Production appears to have started around 270 AD and declined significantly after 370 AD.

 Following Anglo-Saxon settlement in Britain, according to Florence of Worcester (d.
 1118), the area became the site of the Jutish kingdom of Ytene; this name was the genitive plural of Yt meaning "Jute", i.e. "of the Jutes".
 The Jutes were one of the early Anglo-Saxon tribal groups who colonised this area of southern Hampshire.

 Following the Norman Conquest, the New Forest was proclaimed a royal forest, in about 1079, by William the Conqueror.
 It was used for royal hunts, mainly of deer.
 It was created at the expense of more than 20 small hamlets and isolated farmsteads; hence it was then 'new' as a single compact area.

 The New Forest was first recorded as Nova Foresta in Domesday Book in 1086, where a section devoted to it is interpolated between lands of the king's thegns and the town of Southampton; it is the only forest that the book describes in detail.
 Twelfth-century chroniclers alleged that William had created the forest by evicting the inhabitants of 36 parishes, reducing a flourishing district to a wasteland; this account is thought dubious by most historians, as the poor soil in much of the area is believed to have been incapable of supporting large-scale agriculture, and significant areas appear to have always been uninhabited.

 Two of William's sons died in the forest: Prince Richard sometime between 1069 and 1075, and King William II (William Rufus) in 1100.
 Though many claim the latter was killed by an inaccurate arrow shot from his hunting companion, local folklore asserted that this was punishment for the crimes committed by William when he created his New Forest; 17th-century writer Richard Blome provides detail: